aws-samples/super-slow-motion-video-creation-using-generative-ai-on-aws/README.md

 10. The state machine execution resumes where an AWS Lambda function **encodes all new frames to create a slow motion video and store in S3 bucket**

 ### Cost
-_You are responsible for the cost of the AWS services used while running this Guidance.
-As of December 2023, the cost for running this Guidance with the default settings and default sample video in the `US-East-1` is approximately `$3.50`._
+_You are responsible for the cost of the AWS services used while running this example.
+As of December 2023, the cost for running this example with the default settings and default sample video in the `US-East-1` is approximately `$3.50`._

 ## Prerequisites
 You need to have an AWS account.
 Make sure your AWS identity has the requisite permissions which includes ability to create SageMaker Resources (Domain, Model, and Endpoints) in addition to S3 access to upload model artifacts.
 Alternatively, you can attach the [AmazonSageMakerFullAccess](https://docs.aws.amazon.com/sagemaker/latest/dg/security-iam-awsmanpol.html#security-iam-awsmanpol-AmazonSageMakerFullAccess) managed policy to your IAM User or Role.